danirus/django-comments-xtd/docs/index.rst

 1. Optional notification of follow-up comments via email
 2. Comment confirmation via email when users are not authenticated
-3. Comment hits the database only when have been confirmed
+3. Comments hit the database only when have been confirmed
+4. Template tags to list/render the last N comments posted to any list of models

 .. toctree::
    :maxdepth: 2

    example
    tutorial
+   templatetags
    settings
    templates